Serena Stopped: Osaka Beats Williams in Australian Open SF

 “If I ever say farewell," she replied with a smile, “I wouldn’t tell anyone.”

-When the next question returned the conversation to the subject of Williams' many mistakes Thursday (Wednesday night EST) — twice as many unforced errors, 24, as winners, 12 — she shook her head, teared up, said, “I'm done,” and abruptly ended the session with reporters.
+When the next question returned the conversation to the subject of Williams' many mistakes Thursday (Wednesday night EST) — twice as many unforced errors, 24, as winners, 12 — she shook her head, teared up, said, “I'm done,” and abruptly walked out of the session with reporters.

+On Saturday, at 7:30 p.m. local time (3:30 a.m.
+EST), Osaka will meet first-time Grand Slam finalist Jennifer Brady of the United States for the championship.
+The 22nd-seeded Brady, who is from Pennsylvania and played college tennis at UCLA, prevailed in an epic, 18-point last game to edge No. 25 Karolina Muchova 6-4, 3-6, 6-4 in the semifinals.

+Brady dropped to her back at the baseline after saving a trio of break points, then converting her fifth match point when Muchova sent a forehand long.

+She lost to Osaka in a three-set thriller in the U.S. Open semifinals last September.

+“Everyone’s just really excited whenever they play their first final," Osaka noted about what awaits Brady, "but they’re also really nervous.”

-Once again, Williams played well enough to get to the closing days of a major tournament.
-And once again, he couldn't quite get the job done in order to add one more Grand Slam trophy to her collection of 23 and equal Margaret Court for the most in tennis history.
+Williams was hoping to get to her 34th Grand Slam final but, once again, couldn't quite get the job done in order to add one more Grand Slam trophy to her collection of 23 and equal Margaret Court for the most in tennis history.

-Osaka, who also beat Williams in the chaotic 2018 U.S. Open final, reached her fourth major title match and stretched her winning streak to 20 matches by claiming the last eight points.
+Osaka, who also beat Williams in the chaotic 2018 U.S. Open final that concluded with the crowd booing and both women in tears, reached her fourth major title match and stretched her winning streak to 20 matches by claiming the last eight points.

 “I don’t know if there's any little kids out here today, but I was a little kid watching her play," Osaka, 23, said about Williams, "and just to be on the court playing against her, for me, is a dream.”